-- Proposers must be eligible for participation in EC H2020 projects - Proposals will only be accepted from a single party. - For the Experiments in the category 'Innovation by SMEs', only proposals from small and medium-size enterprises, including unipersonal companies and individuals, will be accepted. - A proposer can only be selected for funding for one proposal, even if the proposer submitted multiple proposals that are ranked high enough to be selected for funding, even if in different categories.
-In that case, the proposer might be given the opportunity to chose the one to be retained for funding. - Parties having been selected in previous WiSHFUL Open Calls are not eligible to participate again. - The WiSHFUL project especially welcomes and stimulates the participation of new players in the FIRE community.
+- Proposers must be eligible for participation in EC H2020 projects - Proposals will only be accepted from a single party. - For the Experiments in the category 'Innovation by Industry, only proposals from small, medium and large size enterprises, including unipersonal companies and individuals, will be accepted.
+The WiSHFUL project encourages in particular the participation of small and medium size enterprises (SMEs) and unipersonal companies.
+Proposals submitted by SMEs or unipersonal companies will receive a bonus in their score (more information see section 11 of this document). - A proposer can only be selected for funding for one proposal, even if the proposer submitted multiple proposals that are ranked high enough to be selected for funding.
+In the latter case, the proposer might be given the opportunity to choose the one to be retained for funding. - Parties having been selected in previous WiSHFUL Open Calls are not eligible to participate again. - The WiSHFUL project especially welcomes and stimulates the participation of new players in the FIRE community.
 Proposals submitted by such new players will receive a bonus in their score (more information see section 11 of this document).